Kolmogorov complexity and computably enumerable sets: Relative compression power of computably enumerable oracles

 The size of lower $\leq_{LK}$ cones (see question (\ref{eq:spliti3nco})) in terms of cardinality was studied in \cite{Barmpalias.ea:08, Barmpalias.Stephan:08, joelowklowwea} and was fully determined in \cite{Barmpalias:08} (for the c.e.\ case) and in \cite{omunca} in general.
 In \cite{Barmpalias:08} it was shown that for every c.e.\ set $A$ which is not $K$-trivial the class $\{X\ |\ X\leq_{LK} A\}$ contains a perfect \pz class.
 In \cite{Baarsbarmp} it was shown how this argument can be strengthened so that the constructed \pz class does not have $K$-trivial members (this is one of the arguments where avoiding the $K$-trivial paths in the constructed \pz class is highly non-trivial).
 On the other hand in \cite{Bacompa} it was shown that every \pz class with no $K$-trivial paths contains a $\leq_{LK}$-antichain of size $2^{\aleph_0}$.
 The combination of these results shows that the lower $\leq_{LK}$-cone below any c.e.\ set which is not $K$-trivial is rather large, in the following sense. \begin{coro} If $A$ is c.e.\ and not $K$-trivial then $\{X\ |\ X\leq_{LK} A\}$ contains a $\leq_{LK}$-antichain of size $2^{\aleph_0}$. \end{coro}

-Recently, Yu Liang showed that it it is not true that every perfect set contains a $\leq_{LK}$-antichain of size $2^{\aleph_0}$.
-In fact, quite interestingly, he showed that there exists a perfect set of reals which is a chain with respect to $\leq_{LK}$.
+In \cite{yulrchine} it was shown that there are perfect sets that do not contain any $\leq_{LK}$-antichains of size $2^{\aleph_0}$.
+In fact, quite interestingly, it was shown that there exists a perfect set of reals which is a chain with respect to $\leq_{LK}$.

 We have already mentioned that $\leq_{LK}$ contains $\leq_T$.
 This fact allows various standard questions to be asked about the structure of the c.e.\ Turing degrees inside a c.e.\ $LK$ degree.
 Such issues have been studied in \cite{Barmpalias.ea:08, Barmpalias.Stephan:08}.
 Ever c.e.\ $LK$ degree contains infinite chains and antichains of Turing degrees.
 In fact, the following stronger result was shown, where $|_T$ denotes Turing incomparability.